|Guide||♦||16 Triplogs||Active Topic|

 This is one of the signature hikes of the Catalinas and a true winter tradition, hiking from Sabino Canyon to Catalina State Park.
-This can be accomplished as a challenging, beautiful dayhike in the late fall, winter or early spring.
+This can be accomplished as a challenging, beautiful day hike in the late fall, winter, or early spring.
 The route takes off from the popular Sabino Canyon Recreational Center.
-From there it's up Sabino Canyon via the Phoneline Trail to Sabino Canyon proper.
-This short segment takes you to the West Fork Trail where you head northwest to the highpoint, Romero Pass, then descend down the Romero Canyon trail to the parking lot at Catalina State Park.
+From there, it's up Sabino Canyon via Phone Line Trail #27 to Sabino Canyon proper.
+This short segment takes you to West Fork Trail #24 where you head northwest to the highpoint, Romero Pass, then descend down the Romero Canyon Trail #8 to the parking lot at Catalina State Park.

-This hike is best done in winter, but please note that snow at Romero Pass and high water levels in the West Fork can potentially make this hike undoable, or leave you with the option of having to turn around and complete a 30 mile hike back out in the dark if you are not prepared to camp...PLEASE research the weather and water conditions before attempting this as a dayhike.
+This hike is best done in winter, but please note that snow at Romero Pass and high water levels in the West Fork can potentially make this hike undoable or leave you with the option of having to turn around and complete a 30-mile hike back out in the dark if you are not prepared to camp...PLEASE research the weather and water conditions before attempting this as a day hike.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.